 In general, our customers have experienced few if any problems with BYOD.
 While it’s advisable to discuss your plans with your workers council, the trend is often eagerly anticipated by employees.
 After all, 84% of smartphone owners say that they couldn’t go a single day without their mobile device.

-Check out these other articles that might be of interest to you:
+And be sure to check out these other articles that might be of interest:

 - An Internal Communications App—All You Need to Get Started